Sir-Mudkip/Sivablue-iso/README.md

 ./hack/non-live-iso-build.sh nvidia # Anaconda-iso, nvidia flavor
 ```

 Requirements: `podman`, `just` (for Titanoboa), `git`, `sudo`, and a bit of space on your computer.
-On an immutable host (Bluefin/Bazzite/etc), run from a [distrobox container](https://distrobox.it/).

-Boot-test in whatever VM flavour you so want as this is just an ISO file.
-Assign about 60GB to get "everything" from the install instructions.
+Boot-test in whatever VM software you have since it's just an ISO file.
+Assign about 60GB to get "everything" including Kali and Metasploit.

 ## CI builds